chrisfield/redux-formkit/packages/redux-formkit/README.md

 ```

+* `beforeUpdate : optional function` — provide a function that will return a custom value (any type) that you can then access after the field renders.
+The function will be passed the `fieldInterface`, value, nextValue as parameters.
+The value that your function returns will later be passed on to any afterUpdate function.
+A typical use for this function is to calculate and return the cursor-position before a field is formatted.

-* `afterUpdate : optional function` — provide a function that will called after the field renders and will be passed fieldInterface as a parameter.
-Typical uses for this function would be to revalidate a second field when one field changes.
+* `afterUpdate : optional function` — provide a function that will called after the field renders.
+Your function will be passed the `fieldInterface` and as a parameter.
+Typical uses for this function would be: to use a custom value eg to set the cursor-position or secondly to revalidate a second field when one field changes.

 * `getTargetValue : optional function` — provide a function to get the value.
 It will be called with the target and event as a parameters.

 * `useTargetCondition : optional function` — Only relevant for isomorphic forms.
 Will be called onComponentMount with the elementRef as a parameter.
 If it returns true the value of the element will be used to update the store.
 See it used on the radio-buttons in the next-js example.

+The `fieldInterface` object (passed to beforeUpdate and afterUpdate) includes props:
+* `name` of this field
+* `element` defined if you pass `ref={elementRef}` to the html element
+* `value`
+* `error`
+* `touched`
+* `customProps`
+* `validate: function` no params taken
+* `setTouched:` pass a boolean value
+* `setValue`: pass the value

 Field will pass these props to the rendered component:
 * `handleChange` function to call onChange